dmggh/jwst/docs/server_guide.rst

-The CRDS_server/tools directory contains more complicated scripts related to server backup, restore, mirroring, consistency checking, server initialization, user and group maintenance, etc.   The tools directory is not on the PATH and contains more eclectic scripts developed in an unplanned manner,  basically capturing whatever I needed to do repeatedly or had to Google.
+The CRDS_server/tools directory contains more complicated scripts related to server backup, restore, mirroring, consistency checking, server initialization, user and group maintenance, etc.   The tools directory is not on the PATH and contains more eclectic scripts developed in an unplanned manner,  basically capturing whatever I needed to do repeatedly or had to Google.   e.g. /crds/data1/plhstcrdsv1/CRDS_server/tools

 servers
 :::::::

-This directory contains the Apache and mod_wsgi configuration files.
+This directory contains the Apache and mod_wsgi configuration files.  e.g. /crds/data1/plhstcrdsv1/CRDS_server/servers

 sources
 :::::::

-This directory contains the Django server and application source code.
+This directory contains the Django server and application source code.   e.g. /crds/data1/plhstcrdsv1/CRDS_server/sources

 * sources/configs contains site specific django configuration and database configuration files.
 The appropriate files are copied to sources/site_config.py and sources/crds_database.py at install time.
 Those are then imported into